 For example, “John, it was a pleasure spending time with you today.
 Based on our conversation, I believe my background matches very well with the opportunity.
 Based on our conversation, do you have any specific concerns with my qualifications for the role?”

 17. Expressing Desperation

 A desperate job seeker can attract the wrong kind of manager.
 Perhaps a manager that leads with fear.
 Most want to get the process of interviewing over and land a great job, but be mindful of expressing desperation during the conversation.
-Showing distress is another one of the critical job interview blunders to avoid.
+Showing distress is another critical job interview blunder to avoid.

 WikiHow mentions a handful of ways to avoid acting desperate in your next interview.

 - Stop yourself from saying that you’ll “do anything” to land the job.
 As opposed to having the right experience or education to handle the job, telling the employer you’ll do anything to land, it may turn him or her off.
 It suggests that you no longer have credible skills or value yourself enough.